martingeorg/tmpfs-mysql/README.md

 ### Looking forward :construction:
+- [ ] Add option in config file for custom parameters to the mysqld starting command.
 - [ ] Automatic execution of the tmpfsmysql.sh should be implemented on vagrant up.
 - [x] The 'normal' mysql server instance being restarted should be fixed.
 - [ ] Detect the Linux distribution and use the relevant commands